bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 .. figure:: _static/Storage_Description1.png

 Click "Save" to save the description.
+Description will be saved to volume `tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_.

 You can edit the description by clicking the "Edit" button |edit icon| in the tab.